 The thing is, though, that health insurance can actually be cheaper if you retire early if you do proper planning and it’s been that way now for over a decade.
 The key to cheap, or free, healthcare if you retire early is knowing how the tax credit subsidies work for health insurance and how to be strategic on where you get your income from before turning 65.
 With good planning, a 62 year old married couple could receive a massive $27,228 a year in free tax credit money to pay for their health insurance.
 That’s more than what many of the plans even cost in the health insurance marketplace, effectively making the health insurance completely free.

 In order to be eligible for the full amount you need to have the amount of income that shows up on your tax return (but not necessarily the income you pay tax on or actually have) to be around $18,000.
 The higher your income goes up, the more this tax credit shrinks.
 In the past if your income got too high you would go from getting a large tax credit to nothing at all if your income was just $1 too high and over the threshold.
 One of the few good things (in our opinion) for retirees that came from the stimulus bill number 3 (called the American Rescue Plan) signed into law in March 2021 is the elimination of this threshold cliff.
-Instead of the subsidy suddenly ending it instead slowly decreases as income goes up.
+Instead of the subsidy suddenly ending it now slowly decreases as income goes up.
 Even if you have a six figure income, you’ll still get a subsidy of some sort now.
 The lower the income that shows up on your tax return, though, the larger the subsidy will be as long as it is not too low.
 If it is too low you get nothing at all.

 Here is where smart tax planning ahead of time comes into play.
 If you were to take money from a pension buyout, IRA, 401k (or other company retirement plan like a TSP, 457 or 403b) and switch that money over to a Roth ahead of time you can still have a high actual income while having a low amount show up on your tax return.
 This will then allow you to get a larger health insurance tax credit subsidy that could fully pay for your insurance.
 The reason behind this is that any money that comes out of a Roth does NOT show up anywhere on your tax return.
 From the government’s perspective, it is as if the money no longer exists once it goes to a Roth.
 A person can take enough out of their investments that have taxes on them (like 401ks, IRAs, and pension buyouts) to get the maximum tax credit for insurance and take the rest of the income they want and need from the Roth.
 This is something we have been helping people do to allow them to retire earlier for years.